JoshMJohnson/Portfolio-Josh-Johnson/Account_Manager/README.md

 <!-- instructions section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

+&nbsp;**Downloading The Project Folder**

+&nbsp;**Option 1:** Inclusively download this project along with entire portfolio from home page

+    1.)
+On portfolio homepage, open the dropdown box called '<> Code'

+    2.)
+Within the dropdown box, click on Download ZIP

+    3.)
+Under downloads, unzip the folder downloaded by clicking 'Extract all'

+    4.)
+Traverse through unzipped folder that was downloaded and open the folder of the project called 'Account_Manager'

+&nbsp;**Option 2:** Exclusively download the Chess project

+    1.)
+Click on the link provided below

+    2.)
+Download Account_Manager.zip that was pulled up on Google Drive after clicking link

+    3.)
+Open the zip file that was just downloaded

+    4.)
+Unzip the folder that was downloaded by clicking 'Extract all'

+    5.)
+Open folder called Account_Manager that was just unzipped

+&nbsp;<a href="https://drive.google.com/file/d/1OuLaSrKU5NHVH5S5YiewJQU9sD52HNYz/view?usp=drive_web">Download Account Manager Project</a>

+&nbsp;**Running The Program**

 &nbsp;**Requires NodeJS**

-    1a.)
-Click link below to download project folder exclusively from Google Drive

-    or

-    1b.)
-Download project folder inclusively with all portfolio content from home page
+    1.)
+Open command line and traverse to the Account_Manager folder that was downloaded

     2.)
-Open command line and traverse to the Account_Manager folder that was downloaded
+Run node js by using the command 'node app.js' within the Account_Manager folder in the terminal

     3.)
-Run node js by using the command 'node app.js' within the Account_Manager folder in the terminal
+Open web browser and go to localhost:4000 (port 4000 is chosen within the app.js file and is possible to change port address if desired)

     4.)
-Open web browser and go to localhost:4000 (port 4000 is chosen within the app.js file and is possible to change port address if desired)

-    5.)
 Operate at that address the same as one would at a website on the browser

-&nbsp;<a href="https://drive.google.com/file/d/1OuLaSrKU5NHVH5S5YiewJQU9sD52HNYz/view?usp=drive_web">Download Account Manager Project</a>

 ---
 <!-- project images section -->